 Audit (both commercial audit and public sector audit), Tax (corporate and a number of specialist areas) and Advisory (rotational advisory programme and a number of specialist areas) You can find the current vacancies by searching here.
 Whichever route you join, we work with you to develop you into a credible business person.

-Under the current immigration legislation only international students who are studying in the UK can get a visa to work in the UK (tier 4, previously named 'student visa') and therefore can apply for our summer placement programme.
-Further information on the Tier 4 Visa can be found on the UK Border Agency Website.
+Under the current immigration legislation only international students who are studying in the UK can get a visa to work in the UK (Student visa) and therefore can apply for our summer placement programme.
+Further information on the Student visa can be found on the Gov.Uk website.

 If you’re studying for an AAT please apply for our school leaver programmes and detail what level AAT you are studying towards or have completed, in your application.